Probing imbalanced Weyl nodes in two-dimensional anisotropic Weyl semimetal via optical conductivity

 \section{\bf Conclusion}

 We have studied the electronic band structure of a tilted SD material with tilt along the quadratic direction that gives rise to the energy-imbalanced nodes.
 We obtained the analytical expression for the interband anisotropic optical conductivity.
 We reveal that the tilt induced energy imbalance between two nodes can be probed by optical excitation by looking into its profile in $(\omega,\mu)$ space, particularly the difference between two chemical potential values where excitation starts at near zero frequency is the direct measure of energy imbalance.
 It has also been noted that even though light opens up topological gap at the two nodes, a system can never obtain bulk insulating phase because of energy imbalance.
 Such phase can never be probed by anomalous Hall conductivity as it will be suppressed by the bulk contribution.
-In this case optical conductivity can be much more relevant than the Hall conductivity, and the minimum frequency required to excite interband optical transition measures the topological gap.
+In this case, optical conductivity can be much more relevant than the Hall conductivity, and the minimum frequency required to excite interband optical transition measures the topological gap.
 We have also studied the DC conductivity using semi-classical Boltzmann transport theory.
-We revealed that tilt can convert the SD system from semimetallic phase to metallic phase, contrary to tilted Dirac system.
+We revealed that tilt can convert the SD system from semimetallic phase to metallic phase, contrary to the tilted Dirac system.
 Furthermore, we also studied the SHG of the tilted SD system with intrinsically broken inversion symmetry and observed that the two-photon resonance contribution dominates near threshold frequency, with significantly higher peak intensity in comparison to the one-photon contribution. \paragraph{Note:} While revising the manuscript we came across the similar study but without two Weyl nodes in Ref.~[\onlinecite{chen2025arxiv}].